F-CAM: Full Resolution Class Activation Maps via Guided Parametric Upscaling: Results and discussion

 \textbf{Visual comparison: WSOL baselines with F-CAMs}.
-Fig.\ref{fig:mainvisucub}, \ref{fig:mainvisuopenimages} illustrate the impact of our method on WSOL baselines in term of activations and localization.
+Figs.\ref{fig:mainvisucub} and \ref{fig:mainvisuopenimages} illustrate the impact of our method on WSOL baselines in term of activations and localization.
 It is well known that standard CAM methods tend to activate only over minimal discriminative regions as shown in these figures.
-However, the optimum threshold allows other tiny (invisible) activations to participate in defining the final localization such as in the first row in Fig.\ref{fig:mainvisucub}.
-As as result, non-discriminative regions could be easily included in the localization.
-Moreover, it downgrades the interpretability aspect since the box contains regions without any visible activation.
-In comparison, our method yields sharp and complete CAMs allowing bounding boxed to be tight around the object making it robust to thresholding while improving the interpretability aspect.
+However, the optimum threshold allows other low (invisible) activations to participate in defining the final localization such as in the first row in Fig.\ref{fig:mainvisucub}.
+As a result, non-discriminative regions could be easily included in the localization.
+Moreover, such low activations downgrade the interpretability aspect since they yield a box that covers regions without any visible activation over an object.
+In comparison, our method yields sharp and complete CAMs allowing bounding boxes to be tight around the object making it robust to thresholding while improving the interpretability aspect.
 Similarly, over OpenImages, WSOL baselines yield minimal activation that are sensitive to thresholding.
 Note that in \pxap metric, authors in \cite{choe2020evaluating} do not define an optimum threshold as in \maxboxacc and \newmaxboxacc since \pxap defines an area under the precision-recall curve.
-Using high threshold such as $.8$ yields very small true positive regions with high false negative.
-In the other hand, our method easily covers the object with minimal false positive.
-We present next an analysis to the score in the CAMs as an attempt to understand the sensitivity of CAMs to thresholding.
+Using high threshold such as $0.8$ yields very small true positive regions with high false negative.
+On the other hand, our method easily covers the object with minimal false positives.
+In the next section, we analyze the score of the CAMs as an attempt to understand their sensitivity to thresholding.